StrikeEB/PlantMonitor/README.md

 1. Set up your microSD card
 2. Connect and start up RPi 4

+Host in putty is stud-pi-ucqbutk
+Login is pi
+Password is 52201

 3. Install InfluxDB
 4. Install Telegraf
 5. Install Grafana